-This course is designed to expose the student to several consumer and client versions of Microsoft Windows.
+This course is designed to expose the student to multiple consumer-facing Operating Systems.
+Students are expected to work with Microsoft Windows, Apple OSx, and Linux.
 This course will walk through activities involving installation, configuration, and administration of these different operating environments.
-Students will work with these operating systems to become familiar with the interfaces and differences between the various platforms available for both consumer and business users.

-Prerequisite: CM 101, CM 204 - Co-requisite: CS 202
+Students will work with these Operating Systems to become familiar with the interfaces and differences between the various platforms available for both consumer and business users.
+Prerequisite: None - Co-requisite: None